Join millions of Canadians who have already trusted Loans Canada

 What Out For False Advertising

 You may have seen terms like “government of Canada debt relief grants” or “free Canadian government grants to pay off debt”.
-While these look appealing and might make you think there are some ways for you “get a deal” when dealing with your debt, sadly, this is not the case.
+While these look appealing and might seem like a way to “get a deal”, sadly, this is not the case.

 Any company, individual, service, or program that claims they are “government approved” is often embellishing its reputation or simply misleading you.